 Another useful metric to look at is the price-to-earnings ratio.
 The price of one share of a company’s stock divided by four quarters of its earnings per share (usually the last four quarters, the trailing P/E ratio), the P/E ratio is of utmost importance in determining if a company’s shares are overvalued or undervalued.
 If a company’s P/E is more than 35, it might be too pricey.
 You may want to stick with companies trading at lower P/Es, particularly if you are relatively new to investing.

 In addition to that, dividends are almost always a sign of a promising stock.
 UnitedHealth Group (UNH), for example, has raised its dividends steadily since 2010.
-During that decade-plus, shares have skyrocketed from the mid-30s to more than 400 as of this writing.
-The stock is up more than 18% year to date, trading near all-time highs, and yet trades at a forward price-to-earnings ratio (19) that Buffett himself would likely find reasonable.
+During that decade-plus, shares have skyrocketed from the mid-30s to more than 500 as of this writing.
+The stock is up 42% in the last year, trading at new all-time highs, and yet trades at a forward price-to-earnings ratio (23) that Buffett himself would likely find reasonable.